 What the heck do you do for a living?

 Well, let me explain.
 I was a teacher for 4 years, it’s what I went to school for.
-In 2015 I quit teaching to pursue Internet Marketing full-time.
-I’m now the manager for a local firm that helps our clients with online lead generation.
+During the summers, I started this blog and my YouTube channel as a creative outlet.
+I fell in love with the world of online media and in 2015 I quit teaching to pursue Internet Marketing full-time.
+I didn’t necessarily have a lot of experience so I took a very entry-level job at a small, local, internet marking firm.
+I moved up to being a manager at this company where I learned to help clients with online lead generation.
 When my son was born, I only went back to work 2 days a week so I could be home with him more.

 Where do you live?

 I live in Connecticut – we bought a house in 2019.
 I’ve lived in the north all my life.
 I spent a few years living in northern Maine and someday hope to buy a property up there.

 I have a whole post about the camera equipment I use for blogging and Youtube here.